 Ikat - The Traditional Handloom

 Ikat is an elaborate dying process done with silk or cotton fabrics.
-Ikat patterns are dyed and binded into the threads before the cloth is weaved.
+Ikat patterns are dyed and bound into the threads before the cloth is weaved.

 Ikat the gorgeous handwoven fabric has always been popular for its different style and unparalleled beauty.
 If you have ever used one, you will know how unique it is.